remipelhate/distil/README.md

     ->add(new Sort('publish_date'));
 ```

-Each `Distil\Criterion` instance within the collection is unique by name. `add()` does not allow to overwrite an instance in the collection with another one carrying the same name.
+Each Criterion instance within the collection is unique by name. `add()` does not allow to overwrite an instance in the collection with another one carrying the same name.
 If you event need to overwrite one, you can use the `set()` method:
 ```php
 $criteria = new Distil\Criteria(new Author(1));